Why trust SaveOnEnergy?Learn More

 At SaveOnEnergy, we work to offer accurate information with editorial integrity.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read more about how we make money.

 - Florida is the third leading state for solar generation.

 - The Sunshine State residents pay an average of $33,318 for a 9 kilowatt (kW) system.

 - Net metering, sales tax exemption, and other incentives can lower the cost of solar for Florida homeowners.

 Ready to go solar?
 Call 877-307-7668 to be connected with a solar expert today!

 Florida solar power FAQs

 Florida offers a variety of good solar panel installers.
 Be sure to do your research before signing a contract with an installer.
-Read reviews, ask for customer references, and research the company’s track record before making your decision.
-SaveOnEnergy offers a host of tips and guides to make understanding the solar panel industry easier.
+Read reviews, ask for customer references, and research the company’s track record before deciding.
+Call the number on this page to let SaveOnEnergy.com® help you along your solar panel journey.